Harambee - Resource Center Sidonge

 Now, under the leadership of Josephat Mangeni, the community is mobilizing to build the first community library in the entire Busia County and knowing my love of books and children, they have bestowed upon me the honor of leading the realization of this vision by leading the fundraiser, so now the pressure is on to “all pull together” and make the Sidonge Resource Center the best library it can be!

 I am looking to collect both funds and books by February 20th, 2019.
 If you would like to donate books, please direct message me and we can work out the best method depending on where you are in the world.

 The funds and donations raised will be used for:

 -Constructing the permanent building measuring 28m by 32m at a cost of 930,000 Kenyan Shillings (about €9.00 per m2 or €9,000).
 It will have space for ~40 readers and book shelves on 3 sides

 -Stocking it full with books and learning materials for all ages initially, and restocking at regular intervals €500

--Paying 2 years of salary for a librarian to keep the library maintained
+-Paying 2 years of salary for a librarian to manage and maintain the library

 -Developing and running literacy programs and/or tutors for students and adults